 The Surge Coil is a new rare deployable that periodically electrifies its surrounding area, shocking any enemy or Raider who steps into the zone.
 It's not a flashy addition, but area-denial tools tend to be underrated in extraction games.
 Placing one while healing, looting a container, or holding a chokepoint can stop a push that would otherwise catch you completely off guard.

-Scrappy's Feeding Boost lets you feed specific items (such as Lemons and Apricots, per Embark's notes) to the rooster companion to increase the quality and variety of loot he drops.
+Scrappy's Feeding Boost lets you feed specific items (Lemons and Apricots work) to the rooster companion to increase the quality and variety of loot he drops.
 This is separate from upgrading Scrappy.
 Regular feeding produces better returns over time, making it a low-effort efficiency gain worth building into your post-raid routine.

 Surge Coil area denial setup